roman-xo/roman-dns-stack/docs/Network.md

 ## Network Infrastructure Overview

-This document explains the network design that supports my DNS server and provides the foundation for future services.
+This document covers the network design that supports my DNS server and provides the foundation for future services.
 </br>